kinnala/scikit-fem/paper/paper.md

 @gustafsson2020.
 In addition, `scikit-fem` is used in a recently published Python package for battery modelling [@pybamm].

 ![(Top left.)
 A combination of triangular and quadrilateral elements is used to solve the linear elastic contact problem.
-The figure was created with the help of matplotlib [@hunter2007].
 (Top right.)
 The lowest order tetrahedral Nédélec element is used to solve the $H(\mathrm{curl})$-conforming model problem $\nabla \times \nabla \times E + E = f$.
-The figure was created with the help of ParaView [@ahrens2005].
+The color corresponds to the magnitude of the vector field $E$.
 (Bottom.)
 The Taylor–Hood element is used to solve the Navier–Stokes flow over a backward-facing step for different Reynolds numbers.
-The figure was created with the help of matplotlib [@hunter2007].\label{fig:examples}](examples.png)
+The first and last two-dimensional figures were generated using scikit-fem's wrapping of matplotlib [@hunter2007]; three-dimensional postprocessing is more specialized and usually left to export of, e.g., VTK or XDMF, via meshio [@meshio] for subsequent rendering in, e.g., ParaView [@ahrens2005] as done in the second figure.\label{fig:examples}](examples.png)

 # Acknowledgements